 - Reflection: There is a strong emphasis on reflection.
 It is central to building a deep and rich experience in CAS.
 (See the CAS Reflections page)

-- CAS Project (Please see page on CAS Project).
+- CAS Project (Please click here for CAS Project page).

 CAS Learning Outcomes:

 The project and other experiences must show evidence in each of the seven learning outcomes which are as follows:

 - Identify own strengths and develop areas of growth

 - Demonstrate that challenges have been undertaken, developing new skills

 - Demonstrate how to initiate and plan a CAS experience